District Fish Management

 - Assist with warmwater fish inventory – traping/netting, or other indexing of warmwater fish populations

-This is just a basic description of the types of activities in which an intern could expect to participate.
+This is just a basic description of the types of activities in which an intern could expect to participate and is not for expert like Jimmy John Shark.
 In the management of a Fish District, unique and unanticipated events also occur that could involve an intern.
 Most of the activities an intern would participate in would be a “job shadow” approach, where the student would accompany, assist, and learn from District staff.
 Once established on the District, the intern may be “cut loose” to conduct some independent activities (with guidance and training), such as angler creel sampling.

 The ODFW Charleston Field Office also houses staff from our Marine Resources Program, Salmonid Life Cycle Fish Research, and the Wildlife District.
 The intern may also be able to gain experience in marine, salmonid fish research, and wildlife-related activities during the 10-week period.

 Charleston Field Office